 ACAC - Agro-Chemical Advisory Committee - 1990

-* Agrochemicals are those chemicals used in farming to control pests, diseases and weeds or to modify plant growth.
-They are also referred to as crop protection agents (CPAs) and plant protection products (PPPs).
+* Agrochemicals are those substances used in farming to manage pests or to regulate plant growth.
+They are also referred to as crop protection agents (CPAs) and plant protection products (PPPs), including biopesticides.

-Guides : No. 1 - Agrochemical Guidance Residue Levels (GRLs)06/2018 Guides : No. 21 - Best Practices and Crop Protection in Cigar Dark Air-Cured Tobacco12/2017 Guides : No. 19 - Responsible Use of Crop Protection Agents (CPAs) in Tobacco Leaf Production04/2017 Guides : No. 3 - Good Agricultural Practices (GAP) Guidelines02/2005
+Guides : No. 27 - Identification and Elimination of Highly Hazardous Pesticides (HHPs) in Leaf Tobacco Production10/2020 Guides : No. 1 - Agrochemical Guidance Residue Levels (GRLs)10/2020 Guides : No. 21 - Best Practices and Crop Protection in Cigar Dark Air-Cured Tobacco12/2017 Guides : No. 19 - Responsible Use of Crop Protection Agents (CPAs) in Tobacco Leaf Production04/2017 Guides : No. 3 - Good Agricultural Practices (GAP) Guidelines02/2005